Infinity-operads and Day convolution in Goodwillie calculus

 Combining Theorems~\ref{thm:A} and \ref{thm:B}, we get new models for $\der_nF$ that can be defined entirely in terms of the first derivative construction for spectrum-valued functors, and Day convolution:

 One unanswered question of \cite{arone/ching:2011} was whether such models can admit (unital and associative) composition maps of the form

-when $F$ and $G$ are composable, which, in particular, provide the derivatives of the identity functor (or, indeed, any monad) with an operad structure.
-In the cases of pointed spaces and spectra such a construction has recently been made by Yeakel~\cite{yeakel:2017}.
+which, in particular, provide the derivatives of the identity functor (or, indeed, any monad) with an operad structure.
+The models given in (\ref{eq:der}) permit the construction of composition maps of the form (\ref{eq:comp}) for a wide range of $\infty$-categories.
+(In the case of pointed spaces and spectra a simpler approach is due to Yeakel~\cite{yeakel:2020}.)

-The models given in (\ref{eq:der}) permit the construction of composition maps of the form (\ref{eq:comp}) and allow us to extend Yeakel's result to a much wider range of $\infty$-categories (though with this generalization comes constructions that are less explicit at the point-set level).
-In particular, when $F$ is the identity functor $I_{\cat{C}}$ on a pointed compactly-generated $\infty$-category $\cat{C}$, we get